ds-wizard/guide/docs/more/development/integration-questions/integration-api.rst

 Request Configuration
 ---------------------

-In the **Request** section, we configure how to make an HTTP requrests to the external service's API.
+In the **Request** section, we configure how to make an HTTP requests to the external service's API.
 For that, we need to configure the following (the specific values depends on how the API works):

 - **Request URL** - what is the URL where we want to send search requests
 - **Request HTTP Method** - what HTTP method should be used